 Before we get to our list of Indy restaurants, we need to chat about one of the must-do things in Indianapolis: Eat a pork tenderloin sandwich.

 The tenderloin sandwich – sometimes called a Hoosier Tenderloin – is the most famous food in Indianapolis.
 The large-but-thin pork cutlet is breaded and deep fried, then served on a way-too-small hamburger bun.
-It’s unhealthily delicious, but its an Indianapolis tradition.
+It’s delicious and an Indianapolis tradition.

-Pro Tip: Mug-n-Bun is an old fashioned drive-in on the west side of Indy that is notorious for making the biggest and best tenderloin.
-However, it’s a bit outside of the city center.
-No worries; tenderloin sandwiches feature on many menus in Indianapolis.
+Foodie Tip: Mug-n-Bun is an old fashioned drive-in on the west side of Indy that is notorious for making the biggest and best tenderloin.

 Bars and Restaurants in Indianapolis

-We have already highlighted some of the best places to eat in Indianapolis – The Garage Food Hall at Bottleworks, the Indy City Market and any of the numerous restaurants on Mass Ave are always a good place to start.
-That said, visitors spending a weekend in Indianapolis should include one – or more – of these iconic bars and restaurants on their Indy itinerary.
+We have already highlighted some of the best places to eat in Indianapolis above.
+That said, visitors spending a weekend in Indianapolis should include one – or more – of these iconic bars and restaurants on their Indy itinerary!

 St. Elmo Steak House